-You are required to carry your passport at all times.
-Keep a photocopy of your passport in case of loss or seizure.
+You must carry identification, such as your passport, at all times.
+Keep a photocopy or digital copy of your passport in a secure location in case of loss or seizure.

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect a jail sentence and a heavy fine.

 You must be 18 years old to drive in Austria.

-Penalties for drinking and driving are strict.
+Penalties for drinking and driving are severe.
 The legal blood alcohol limit is 0.05 percent.
-Convicted offenders can expect heavy fines, and driver’s licences may be confiscated immediately.
+If convicted, you can expect heavy fines, and local authorities can confiscate your driver’s licence on the spot

-Turning right on a red light is not permitted.
-A blinking green light is equivalent to an amber light in Canada and does not mean that you have the right-of-way to turn left.
+You cannot turn right on a red light.
+A blinking green light is equivalent to an amber light in Canada: it doesn’t mean that you have the right-of-way to advance.

-Highway travel requires the purchase of an autobahn vignette, which must be affixed to the car’s windshield.
-These stickers can be purchased at all major border crossings, at major gas stations and at small tabak shops located in Austrian towns.
-Failure to comply can result in heavy fines that must be paid on the spot.
+Highway travel requires that you purchase an autobahn vignette (similar to a toll) sticker.
+You must affix the sticker to the car’s windshield.
+You can purchase a vignette at all major border crossings, major gas stations and small tabak (tobacco) shops located throughout Austria.
+Failure to comply can result in heavy fines that you must pay on the spot.

 The currency is the euro (EUR).

-Traveller’s cheques and credit cards are widely accepted at main hotels, shops and restaurants.
+Credit cards are widely accepted at main hotels, shops and restaurants.
 Smaller establishments may only accept cash.
-Automated banking machines (ABMs) are widely available.
+ATMs are widely available.

 Natural disasters & climate

-Heavy rains may occur in the spring, sometimes resulting in flooding.
+Heavy rains may occur in the spring and summer, sometimes resulting in flooding and mudslides.

 Vienna - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Canada in Vienna and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 00-800-2326-6831.Please note that toll-free numbers are inaccessible for cellphone users in Austria.
+For emergency consular assistance, call the Canadian embassy in Vienna and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: